 The Deserve cards are not a bad option if you’re looking for ways to build credit.
 And that’s especially true if you don’t want to put down a security deposit.
 However, they don’t provide a way to monitor your credit.
 If you’re interested in a Deserve card you can still keep track of your credit through Discover’s free FICO Credit Scorecard, which anyone can use.

 Do you use this card?
 How do you like it?
-Leave your own review of the Discover it Secured Credit Card, we’d love to hear from you!
+Leave your own review of the Discover it Secured Credit Card below, we’d love to hear from you!

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.